 PSAA, the Montavilla Neighborhood Association, and Montavilla Farmers Market officially introduced the mural to the neighborhood by hosting a community meeting where artists, organizers, and farmers came together to talk about how they sow radical seeds in the community with the work they do.

 At the meeting, Javier Lara of Anahuac Produce spoke about his work as a farmer, community leader and activist for human rights.
 His philosophy on farming stems from a deep connection to nature, and his practice mimics those beliefs.
 Javier says farming is “more than just local or organic, it has to do with community, and human beings are part of this system.”
 Javier also fights for farmworkers’ rights as well by working in partnership with PCUN-Pineros y Campesinos Unidos del Noroeste (Northwest Treeplanters and Farmworkers United).
 PCUN is Oregon’s farmworkers union and the largest Latino organization in the state.

 Lily Matlock of Lil' Starts also spoke at the meeting about her 2-acre urban farm located in the East Columbia neighborhood of NE Portland.
 Lil’ Starts uses permaculture and biodynamic principles to grow clean, healthy produce and robust productive plant starts for local farmers markets, restaurants, and their two CSA programs.

 This mural and community meeting was an opportunity to meet people who are sowing radical seeds in Montavilla, and soak up some inspiration for your own community good works!

-Please consider donating to this project, to show your support for the artists time and creativity! https://www.gofundme.com/sow-radical-seeds-mural
+Please consider donating to this project, to show your support for the artists time and creativity!
+So far we have raised just enough to cover supplies and the city mural permit, but we also want to try to compensate the artists for some of their donated time: https://www.gofundme.com/sow-radical-seeds-mural